mozilla/blurts-server/README.md

 ### PubSub

-Monitor uses GCP PubSub for processing incoming breach data, this can be tested locally using an emulator: https://cloud.google.com/pubsub/docs/emulator
+Monitor uses GCP PubSub for processing incoming breach data, this can be tested locally using an emulator: <https://cloud.google.com/pubsub/docs/emulator>

+You can run the emulator manually or via docker-compose.

+#### Manual Setup

-#### Run the GCP PubSub emulator:
+##### Run the GCP PubSub emulator

 ```sh
 gcloud beta emulators pubsub start --project=your-project-name